Cryptinterested/Delegate_XTZ_DApp/README.md

-# Taquito DApp to Delegate your XTZ
+# DApp to Delegate your XTZ
 This website enables a XTZ holder to delegate its coins in just one click, and receive freshly minted XTZ every 3 days !

 Available at: https://www.baking.finance